udohjeremiah/REPLference.jl/README.md

 Printf.Formatˣ     Printf.Specˣ               Unicode.julia_chartransformˣ
 ```

-If you're interested in seeing the `func`tions for a topic, simply pass the topic as a
+If you're interested in seeing the functions for a topic, simply pass the topic as a
 `Symbol`, e.g., `fun(:characters)`.
 If an invalid topic is entered, nothing is printed to
 the screen.

+Names suffixed with `ˣ` are unexported.
+In cases where they are not qualified with a module,
+they need to be qualified with either `Base`, `Core`, or `InteractiveUtils` for the name to
+be available.

 ### `subtree`
 This function prints the subtypes of an object `T` in a tree format. `T` must be a `Type`;